Skip to Content

 sanded and waxed wood slice shelves for live edge shelves

-4. Next, this step is optional.
-I could only find silver angle brackets.
-I spray-painted mine copper for a better look with the natural wood shelves.
+Step 4: This step is optional.
+I could only find silver angle brackets, so I spray-painted mine copper for a better look with the natural wood shelves.

 spray painting brackets

-5. Then, use the painted brackets to attach the shelves to the wooden floorboard.
+Step 5: Attach the shelves to the wooden floorboard using the painted brackets.
 Space them out evenly.
-Leave a bit of exposed wood at both the bottom and the top of the DIY plant shelves.
+Leave a bit of exposed wood at both the bottom shelf and the top shelf.

 measuring for natural wood shelf placement

-I used 2 angle brackets to hold up each wood slice shelf.
+I used two angle brackets to hold up each wood slice shelf.
+As shown here with the middle shelf.

 screwing in live edge shelves